Actifio/AGMPowerCLI/UsageExamples.md

 ### Using a single command per project/zone

-Instead of using a discovery file we can specify the four variables needed by the command.
+Instead of using a discovery file we can specify the four variables needed by the command:

 * ```-applianceid 141805487622``` The appliance we will use to manage for discovery Compute Engine Instances
 * ```-credentialid 259643``` The cloud credential used for discovery